-- (1) Make available a sufficient amount of land to accommodate the proper quantity and size of hangars for the quantity of stored aircraft. - (2) Make hangar operator's contact name and phone numbers, hangar availability, and rental rate known to prospective customers and keep on file with the ODA. - (3) Hangars may only be rented for aircraft storage purposes.
-Each based aircraft stored within the operator's hangar facilities must be in compliance with ODA registration laws.

-(4) Hangar tenants may only perform preventive aircraft maintenance in accordance with 14 CFR Part 43 within the hangar property.
+- (1) Make available the necessary amount of land to accommodate the proper quantity and size of hangars for the quantity of stored aircraft. - (2) Make hangar operator contact name and phone numbers, hangar availability, and rental rates known to prospective customers via posted informational sign. - (3) Hangars may only be rented for aircraft storage purposes.
+Each based aircraft stored within the operator's hangar facilities must be in compliance with ODA registration laws. - (4) Hangar tenant may only perform preventive aircraft maintenance in accordance with 14 CFR Part 43 within the hangar property.
 Any other aircraft maintenance must be performed by an appropriately permitted FBO, SASO, MSP, or by the tenant in accordance with 14 CFR Part 43.3(d).
 Experimental aircraft construction and maintenance is allowed in accordance with 14 CFR Parts 21 and 65.
 Painting, welding, and any type of hazardous or combustible material storage shall be permitted within the hangar property only in amounts allowed under the Uniform Fire Code.
 The piling and storage of crates, boxes, barrels, containers, refuse, and surplus property shall not be permitted outside the hangar.
 All maintenance activity shall be in accordance with the requirements of the Uniform Fire Code.